ZhekaGrem/ZhekaGrem/README.md

 <h1>👋 Hi there!
 My name Yevhenii Grem</h1>
-<p> welcome to my GotHub Page.
+<p> welcome to my GitHub Page.
 I am Hrem Yevhenii and now Computer engineering student, I learn new about programming and teach these things to other.</p>
 <p align="center">
   <a href="https://skillicons.dev">
     <h2> My favorite tools and technologies :</h2>